 Tarabine PFS Side Effects

-Note: This page contains side effects data for the generic drug cytarabine.
-It is possible that some of the dosage forms included below may not apply to the brand name Tarabine PFS.
+Note: This document contains side effect information about cytarabine.
+Some dosage forms listed on this page may not apply to the brand name Tarabine PFS.

 Side effects include:

 IV, sub-Q, or IM administration of conventional cytarabine (the active ingredient contained in Tarabine PFS) Myelosuppression, anorexia, nausea, vomiting, diarrhea, oral and anal inflammation or ulceration, hepatic dysfunction, fever, rash, thrombophlebitis, bleeding (all sites).

 Intrathecal administration of conventional cytarabine: Nausea, vomiting, fever, transient headaches.

 Intrathecal administration of liposomal cytarabine: Chemical arachnoiditis (neck rigidity, neck pain, meningism, nausea, vomiting, headache, fever, back pain, and/or CSF pleocytosis), asthenia, pain, confusion, somnolence.